Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Celtics: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 3.5-point favorites heading into Game 3 of the Eastern Conference Finals against the Miami Heat at FTX Arena on Sunday, starting at 8:30 PM ET on TNT.
-The Heat lead the series 2-0.
-The point total for the matchup is set at 214.5.
+The Miami Heat are 1.5-point favorites heading into a decisive Game 4 of the Eastern Conference Finals against the Boston Celtics at FTX Arena on Tuesday, starting at 8:30 PM ET on TNT.
+The Heat hold a 3-0 lead in the series.
+The matchup has an over/under of 216.5 points.

 Heat vs. Celtics Odds & Info